eric-taylor-geo/eric-taylor-geo.github.io/content/interests/hogwarts/index.md

 ## About the project

-I have been recreating Hogwarts Castle from Harry Potter in Minecraft since March 2019.
-This project has involved researching the castle's architectural designs, recreating the castle in Minecraft, and populating the interior to be as accurate as possible.
+Since March 2019, I have been recreating Hogwarts Castle from *Harry Potter* in Minecraft.
+The project combines research into the castle’s architectural design with detailed reconstruction and interior accuracy.

-Command blocks, data packs, and custom textures and models bring the magic of the castle to life.
+Command blocks, data packs, and custom textures and models help bring the castle to life.

-In addition to the castle, I have built The Ministry of Magic, Azkaban, Malfoy Manor, and The Burrow.
+Alongside Hogwarts, I have built the Ministry of Magic, Azkaban, Malfoy Manor, and the Burrow.

-I have documented my building journey on YouTube, amassing over 38,000 subscribers and 7.5 million views.
-I have also created a  tutorial for the castle, consisting of 34 detailed episodes for viewers to follow.
+I documented this journey on YouTube, where my channel has grown to over 38,000 subscribers and 7.5 million views.
+I have also produced a 34-episode tutorial series guiding viewers through the castle’s construction.

 ## The Castle